nuz014/hdparm_prometheus_exporter/README.md

 ## Configuration

-Edit `/etc/prometheus_hdparm_exporter/hdparm_exporter.conf` to change the port (default is 9101):
+Edit `/etc/prometheus_hdparm_exporter/hdparm_exporter.conf` to change the port or listen IP:

 ```
-PORT=9101
+# Port for Prometheus exporter to listen on
+PORT=9100

+# IP address for Prometheus exporter to listen on (0.0.0.0 for all interfaces)
+LISTEN_IP=0.0.0.0
 ```

-Restart the service after changing the port:
+Restart the service after changing the configuration:

 ```
 sudo systemctl restart hdparm_exporter